 Hunter spends most days in the field collecting samples, coordinating logistics of fieldwork and reporting for various field investigations.
 He also spends a sizeable amount of time in the lab conducting tests on soil samples to assist project engineers in their design process.

 After obtaining his B.S. in Natural Resource Ecology and Management from Louisiana State University (LSU), Hunter worked as a field research assistant for LSU, where he studied wetland ecosystems until he was hired by GeoEngineers in 2014.

 “I originally planned to work for the state of Louisiana, but after interviewing with GeoEngineers, I was impressed with the company and comradery of staff,” Hunter says.
 “I saw the field technician position as a great opportunity to gain real-world experience and work on a diverse range of projects.”

-During his time with us, Hunter’s field work has allowed him to work in almost 20 different Sates on a range of diverse projects.
-He’s been from Washington to Florida working on natural gas, transportation, foundation, environmental remediation and costal restoration projects.
+During his time with us, Hunter’s field work has allowed him to work in almost 20 different states.
+He’s been from Washington to Florida working on natural gas, transportation, foundation, environmental remediation and coastal restoration projects.

 In his free time, Hunter enjoys spending time outdoors hunting, fishing and just relaxing.
 He’s also recently developed an interest for traveling.
 “Although I wasn’t an avid traveler before coming to GeoEngineers, the travel I do through my work has created a desire to travel more in my free time,” he says.